Step-by-step guide for research group

 1. Register

 As first step, you have to create an account in DataHub.
-Follow the link to see how to register. (or it is config dependent - page to be made?)
+Follow the link to see how to register.

 2. Login